nubank/state-flow/README.md

 * A [*step*](#primitive-steps) is a primitive step or flow.
 * A [*binding*](#bindings) is a vector of pairs of symbols and steps (or a :let with a vector of regular let-bindings)

+*NOTE:* flows and steps have the same underlying type, which uses the [composite design pattern](https://en.wikipedia.org/wiki/Composite_pattern) so they can be used (and sometimes talked about) interchangably.

 ## Flows

 A flow is a sequence of steps or bindings to be executed with some state as a